 \subsection{Participants}

 We recruited 24 participants (10 female; 14 male) mostly from university staff and students, between the ages of 18 and 64 years ($M = 31.7,\ SD=12.6$).
 The participants were undergraduates or post-graduates from the university, but all na\"ive towards the objectives of the experiment.
 Eight participants had a background in HRI, whereas 9 participants never participated in any prior HRI study.
 All were asked how familiar they are with interacting with robots, programming robots and the chosen robot platform.
 5-point Likert-questions were chosen with the value 1 for ``not familiar'' to 5 for ``very familiar''.
-The self-assessed experience for interacting with robots showed an average of~3.5~($\text{Mode}=5$).
-The average familiarity with programming robots~3.2~($\text{Mode}=5$) and the experience with the chosen robot platform was rated an average~2.1~($\text{Mode}=1$).
-The familiarity with the movie series ``Star Wars'' was rated an average of~3.2~($\text{Mode}=4$).
+The self-assessed experience for interacting with robots showed an average of 3.5~($\text{Mode}=5$).
+The average familiarity with programming robots 3.2~($\text{Mode}=5$) and the experience with the chosen robot platform was rated an average 2.1~($\text{Mode}=1$).
+The familiarity with the movie series Star Wars was rated an average of 3.2~($\text{Mode}=4$).

-We expected that many participants may be aware of the Star Wars movies or the characters and their impression of the robot's behavior may vary depending on their expectations.
-However, in this study we are interested whether participants perceive one robot behavior as more warm than the other to understand their perception of intrinsically motivated autonomy~(cf.~\autoref{sec:study:measures}).
+These data were collected primarily to understand what type of participants were attracted to the study.
+We did not form any hypotheses, but we expected that many participants may be aware of the Star Wars movies or the characters and their impression of the robot's behavior may vary depending on their expectations.
+However, in this study we are interested whether participants perceive one robot behavior as more warm than the other to understand their perception of intrinsically motivated autonomy~(cf.~\autoref{sec:RQ}).
 This is why we decided for a within-subject design and presented both conditions to each participant.
 This way, we can investigate the participants' change in their responses, rather than comparing responses of participants with different expectations of the robot's behavior and capabilities.
 This allows us to concentrate on the changes of their responses without considering their expectations of the robot's behavior.

 The study was conducted on the premises of the University of Hertfordshire and was ethically approved by the Health, Science, Engineering \& Technology ECDA with protocol number aCOM/PGR/UH/03018(3).
 The anonymity and confidentiality of participants' data are guaranteed.